 Not too long ago, our electric bill was almost $400.
 Honestly, we didn’t give it much thought other than adulting sucks!
-But, after talking with some of our neighbors, I found out we were paying almost $100-$150 more than other people in our area…CRAZY!

 Disclaimer: This post may contain affiliate links.
 This means I receive a small commission, at no extra cost, if you purchase using the links below.
 Please see my earnings disclaimer for more details.

 Why should we conserve energy?

 Conserving energy helps to reduce your carbon footprint and create a healthier environment for us to live in.
 It reduces air pollution and conserves our natural resources.
 This is all very important.

 But, the real reason for this post is that conserving energy helps save us money!
 Because let’s face it, the utilities don’t come cheap.

 How can you help your family conserve energy?